New York Religious Divorce Attorney

 Islamic marriage contracts are enforceable in the State of New York.
 A Mahr agreement can be a central issue in negotiations, which is why it is important to work with a divorce attorney who is experienced with Islamic matters of divorce.
 If you are seeking a divorce and matters relating to a Mahr, turn to our firm for assistance with the process as well as enforcement of the terms of your marriage contract.
 Many of these cases may also involve international jurisdiction issues, which our Islamic divorce attorneys in NY are well qualified to help clients resolve.

-Our religious annulment attorneys are very experienced in dealing with religious divorce matters involving removal of barriers to remarriage concerning the Annulment (for Catholic couples).
+Our religious annulment attorneys are very experienced in dealing with religious divorce matters involving removal of barriers to remarriage concerning the Annulment (for Catholic couples and secular couples).
 An annulment is a legal proceeding that declares a marriage invalid and completely voids record of the marriage.
 Roman Catholics who wish to remarry in the Church may wish to have their marriage annulled.

 According to the Church, a Catholic marriage may be annulled if the marriage lacked at least one of the following elements before vows were exchanged: